thumbnail_Logo_4_vectorized

 ENTRY AND VISA REQUIREMENTS IN SERBIA

-In case you are planning to visit Serbia, you probably wonder whether you need a visa for entering Serbia.
+In case you are planning to visit Serbia, you probably wonder whether you need a visa to enter Serbia.
 The answer is not simple since it depends on a fact which citizenship you hold.
 Some country nationals need a visa while, on the other hand, some do not need a visa to enter Serbia.
-If your country is on a list of countries whose nationals do not need a visa to enter Serbia, feel free to skip the following part and read further.
+If your country is on a list of countries whose nationals do not need a visa to enter Serbia, feel free to skip the following part and read the next chapter related to general information about residency.
 Otherwise, the following information can be useful to you.

-Serbian Law on Foreigners [1] prescribes three types of visas for entering Serbia:
+Serbian Law on Foreigners (hereinafter: the Law) prescribes three types of visas for entering Serbia:

 Airport Transit Visa (visa А)